arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 instructed you to oversee the transfer of a prisoner at Cargo Port B7.
 Commander Lanklyn is the officer in charge of the operation.
 Head to Cargo Port B7 in Kaas City to make sure that nothing goes awry.
+- Sleestack and TuMarr, rival gangsters, also want the prisoner, who is in carbonite
+- Darth Barras spy network, "the invisibles"

 Pull The Plug: Darth Baras has instructed you to meet with Commander Pritch.
 Commander Pritch will have further details on what needs to be done.
 Head to the Imperial post near the unfinished colossus to meet him.
+- Lord Bars instigated the Slave revolt to "disrupt one of his rivals"
+- Slaves are threatening to expose Baras unless provided with more weapons

 Laying Waste: Darth Baras has instructed you to meet with Dri’kill Ba’al, his undercover spy at the Grathan compound.
 Dri’kill Ba’al will have a mission for